uon-language/specification/spec.md

 ### Emails

-Unfortunately UON does not have a type for emails.
+Unfortunately, UON does not have a type for emails.
 The main reason is because there is no regex that 100% works.
 The RFC5322 is not enough to check an email validity.
-One has also to refer to RFC5321, RFC3696 and RFC1034 and RFC1035.
-That said the email `"()<>[]:,;@\\\"!#$%&'-/=?^_{}| ~.a"@example.org` is perfectly valid, but lots of parser would not accept it.
+One also has to refer to RFC5321, RFC3696 and RFC1034 and RFC1035.
+That said the email, `"()<>[]:,;@\\\"!#$%&'-/=?^_{}| ~.a"@example.org` is perfectly valid, but lots of parsers would not accept it.
 As it is not possible to satisfy everybody.
 UON does not define the email type.
 However a user type `!!email` could be defined for a specific application.

 ## Physics